hlouis/infinitegrid-ccc/README.md

 You can control the InfiniteGrid using various methods:

-1. Reload: Reload the entire grid, optionally keeping the scroll position.
+1. Reload the entire grid, optionally keeping the scroll position.

 ```ts
 infiniteGrid.Reload(true);
 ```

-2. Refresh: Refreshes the currently visible cells without reloading the entire list.
+2. Refreshes the currently visible cells without reloading the entire list.
 Note that if the length of your list data changes, you should use Reload instead.

 ```ts
 infiniteGrid.Refresh();
 ```

 3. Scroll to a specific cell: Scroll to a specific cell index.